EVNetwork/NEctroverse/README.md

 Yup, that's it... nothing else to run here. =P
 Map creation is now embeded into the core.

--- NEctroverse is a forked damon server, and does not requre a shell once iniated.
+-- NEctroverse can run in forked daemon mode, which does not require a shell.

 Congrats, the server is running on port 9122 of your localhost.
 Or if you want... you can change the port in config.h also.